 “It has been clear to us since the beginning that our fibre can be used in multiple ways,” told Juha Salmela, CTO at Spinnova.
 “We expect to create sustainable skis without compromising excellent performance.”

 Infinited Fiber Company is on a similar mission – to help the fashion industry shake off its vices, be it pollution, chemical use or water consumption.

-The Espoo-based company said last month its patented biodegradable textile fibre, Infinna, will be incorporated into the future collections of Ganni, a responsible women’s clothing brand hailing from Denmark.
+The Espoo-based company in November said its patented biodegradable textile fibre, Infinna, will be incorporated into the future collections of Ganni, a responsible women’s clothing brand hailing from Denmark.
 The fibre is made from discarded cotton-rich textiles that would have been incinerated or dumped in landfills and contains no microplastics, making it suitable for several cycles of recycling.

 “At Ganni we seriously believe that textiles are the new plastics so we need to go fully circular to survive long-term,” said Nicolaj Reffstrup, founder of Ganni.
 “Infinna is an exciting addition to our collections and takes us one step closer to creating more responsible collections.
 We need more transformative and innovative solutions like this, that increase the value of textile waste instead of the other way round.”

 The first products borne out of the partnership are set for release in 2022.

 Infinna has already featured in, for example, an award-winning denim collection by Wrangler.